You are not alone. If you or someone

 We also know that the professionals who care for survivors also experience their own kind of trauma, often referred to as vicarious trauma.
 One study, for example, found that 70 percent of domestic violence advocates met the criteria for clinical levels of post-traumatic stress disorder.
 As well, we know that many are drawn to healing work because they are survivors of violence or abuse themselves.
 But to care for others and to provide the best response possible to those we serve, we must take care of ourselves first.

-Joyful Heart’s Heal the Healers program helps professionals recognize the signs of vicarious trauma in their lives and delivers concrete tools for them to mitigate this response and care for themselves through our Transforming Trauma workshop series, in-office wellness program for organizations and participation in conferences and other educational efforts.
 To date, we have served thousands of healers from hundreds of organizations across the country through our Heal the Healers programs.
 We also work to institute changes to the way we operate at the individual, organizational and systemic levels to ensure the sustainability of the movement to end violence—and of those who are working toward that end every day.

-As we embarked on the ambitious work of identifying paths to healing for survivors, it became more and more apparent that the community survivors were met with mattered, that the response—from law enforcement, from the criminal justice system, from service provides, from our society—matters.
+As we embarked on the ambitious work of identifying paths to healing for survivors, it became more and more apparent that the community survivors were met with mattered, that the response—from law enforcement, from the criminal justice system, from service providers, from our society—matters.
 It matters to help survivors fully heal and to see justice served in their case.
 It matters to foster a community that doesn’t blame survivors for what happened to them, but rather, one that meets them with compassion.
 It matters to create a society that doesn’t tolerate these crimes, to teach our children to respect and value one another.
 It matters so that future generations—instead of having to start a conversation in their communities—can join one that’s already going on.

 So much of the reason survivors carry the weight of these crimes alone is because we as a society don’t talk about them.
 And the perpetrators of these crimes rely on this silence—they depend on us to look the other way.
 If we talked about sexual assault, domestic violence and child abuse more—and placed the blame on the perpetrators where it belongs—it’s likely that more survivors would come forward and that we, collectively, would meet them with the support and resources to help them heal more fully.
 We would see an end to tolerance of and silence around these crimes.
-To meet these goals, our Education & Awareness programs engage the public and turn up the volume on the issues of sexual assault, domestic violence and child abuse while also seeking to change attitudes that all-too-often blame victims.
+To meet these goals, our Education programs engage the public and turn up the volume on the issues of sexual assault, domestic violence and child abuse while also seeking to change attitudes that all-too-often blame victims.

 Additionally, Joyful Heart works to engage both the entertainment industry and media on these issues.
 Studies have shown that television and film can be powerful tools for education and social norms change.
 We seek opportunities to inform script development so programming is infused with accurate portrayals of these crimes, their effects and the paths many survivors take to heal.
 We have also built and maintained a strong community of supporters through our social media that allows our followers to stay connected with us and one another and to break isolation.